jvschoen/llm-explore/README.md

 * I have gotten to the point of prompting and querying the db, there are no returned results so must add one
 * I need to load some documents into the doc db and vectordb in order to run the prompt against the doc db
+* Successful response for ingesting a txt document, however not validated yet